flimflam-austin/hugo-cms-test/site/content/quick_reads/20181127-quote-of-the-day-2/index.md

 colorpaletteclassname: '--light-blue'
 cards:
   - order: 0
-    body: |-
-      > _“When you sit back and you just do what you love, things happen.’_
+    body: '> _“When you sit back and you just do what you love, things happen."_'

-      Idina Menzel
     citation: Idina Menzel
     _key: card-1-6773c103-d72e-4415-a12d-d145b7a47cb2
   - order: 1